orliesaurus/nodemailer-mailgun-transport/README.md

   from: 'myemail@example.com',
   to: 'recipient@domain.com', // An array if you have multiple recipients.
   subject: 'Hey you, awesome!',
-  text: 'Mailgun rocks, pow pow!',
+  text: 'Mailgun rocks, pow pow!', //Alternatively to "text:" use "html:" to send HTML email content.
+It's magic!
 }, function (err, info) {
   if (err) {
     console.log('Error: ' + err);